SmithLabGWSPH/SmithLabGWSPH.github.io/_pages/research.md

 <div class="bx info">
 <h2>Molecular Methods for Maternal Nutrition</h2>
 <p>
-Dr. Smith is further evaluating optimal nutrition during pregnancy through the Molecular Methods for Maternal Nutrition (MM4MN) study, focusing on vitamin B12.
+Dr. Smith is studying optimal nutrition during pregnancy through the Molecular Methods for Maternal Nutrition (MM4MN) project, including a trial on vitamin B12.
 This project aims to enhance understanding of the bioavailability of vitamin B12 during pregnancy in patients with sufficient and insufficient baseline B12 status.
 Further, this study aims to identify the priority dose regimens of vitamin B12 in pregnancy to be investigated in future phase clinical trials & identify novel biomarkers of vitamin B12 intake that are suitable for pregnancy.
-This study is conducted alongside colleagues at Penn State University, Baylor College of Medicine, University of Maryland School of Pharmacy, Ifakara Health Institute, and Muhimbili University of Health & Allied Sciences.
+This study is conducted alongside colleagues at Penn State University, Baylor College of Medicine, University of Maryland School of Pharmacy, Ifakara Health Institute, and Muhimbili University of Health & Allied Sciences. (https://clinicaltrials.gov/study/NCT05426395)
 </p>
 </div>
 </div>